LohasOT/RejexReadme/README.md

 * `[]` - matches a string that has any anterior characters without any characters within the brackets
 * Examples:
 ```
-x(y|z)  matches a string that has x followed by y or z (and captures y or z)
+a(b|c)  matches a string that has a followed by b or c (and captures b or c)
-x[yz]   matches a string that has x, but without capturing b or c
+a[bc]   matches a string that has a, but without capturing b or c
 ```

 ### Character Classes